NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Payloads.page.md

 1. Denotes the type of referral e.g. Transfer of care
 2. Denotes the use case and must be populated with the relevant use case from [use-case CodeSystem]( https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars ). e.g. GP to Pharmacy CPCS Minor Illness.
-Please refer to the guidance in {{pagelink:core-SPUseCaseCategories, text:use-case categories}}
+Please refer to the guidance in {{pagelink:core-SPUseCaseCategories-1.1.0, text:use-case categories}}

 ### Encounter Resource
 The Encounter is used to represent the interaction between a patient and healthcare service provider.
 It links with numerous other resources, to reflect the assessment performed.